ayushi-broadins/fucci-bulk-rna-seq/README.md

 Snakemake contains a feature called 'profiles', for easy exchange of configuration presets for running in a certain environment.
 This repository contains a snakemake bulk RNA-seq analysis pipeline to run on the Broad's UGER cluster.
+This pipeline uses the tools as shown in the below graphic.

 <img src="https://github.com/ayushi-broadins/fucci-bulk-rna-seq/blob/13ce2946a9efbee264ba612822ddb99d465fbfa8/bulk_rna_seq_pipeline.png" >